 The mission of MHASF is to cultivate peer leadership, build community, and advance social justice in mental health.

 MHASF staff come from all walks of life, but we're united by our commitment to providing accessible, relevant, and innovative mental health peer support, resources, advocacy, and training at all stages of recovery and across the San Francisco Bay Area.
 Below you can find out more about who we are, where we come from, and how we live out MHASF's mission every day.

 Mark Salazar, MHA

-Before being named Associate Director, Mark was the Director of Operations from July 2015 to June 2017 where he oversaw MHASF's Peer Support & Recovery and Peer Workforce Development departments that included PROPEL, The Peer-Run Warm Line, and Clinically Integrated Peer Services.
-Mark was previously the Program Manager of MHASF’s internationally recognized Institute on Compulsive Hoarding and Cluttering (ICHC), which included peer-to-peer support, service provider education and training, innovative research, and expanded service accessibility.
+Mark was also the Director of Operations from July 2015 to June 2017 where he oversaw MHASF's Peer Support & Recovery and Peer Workforce Development departments that included The California Peer-Run Warm Line, Clinically Integrated Peer Services, and Peer Support.
+Prior becoming a Director Mark served as Senior Project Manager and Program Manager throughout MHASF including its internationally recognized and award winning Institute on Compulsive Hoarding and Cluttering (ICHC), which included peer-to-peer support, service provider education and training, innovative research, and expanded service accessibility.
 He also serves as the Chair of the San Francisco Task Force on Hoarding.

-Mark is currently pursuing an Executive Master of Health Administration from the University of Southern California.
-Mark has a BA in Psychology from the University of Hawaii, West Oahu.
+Mark earned his Masters of Health Administration from the University of Southern California and Bachelor in Social Sciences from the University of Hawaii, West Oahu.

 email@example.com | (415) 421-2926 ext 317